 You still need to get permission even if you do not need planning or building control permission.

 To apply for permission, you need to:

-- send a completed covenant control permission application form (pdf) to our Covenant Control team (contact details below)
+- send a completed covenant control permission application form (pdf) or HMO covenant control permission application form (pdf) to our Covenant Control team (contact details below)

 - pay the correct fee